Pomona-ITS/HPC-Tech-Tutorials/projects/HahnGrant/HPCSupportQuestions.md

 Fast/Short - Slack, Longer - Email, Really Long - GitHub.
 When you reach GitHub's limit - Box (and tell GitHUb where you put stuff in Box).
 Also, verbally.
 D'uh.

+21) How is my performance evaluated?

+As a minimum I ask that you write a blog entry for our research blog because this is funded by a grant called Teaching Through Technology.
+Beyond that, it is up to you.
+If you own and complete at least one project, whether assigned or chosen, you have already contributed.
+Most importantly, I would like to see that you found something you enjoy doing, so initiative is definitely rewarded.
+And be responsive.
+If you are not communicating you cannot participate effectively.
+Also you get paid!